Why Have a Syllabus?

 - Maintain a Friendly Tone - A syllabus should not frighten a student with excessive warnings or threats.
 A syllabus which clearly lays out policy but maintains a friendly tone will make students more comfortable from the beginning.

-- Review the Syllabus on the First Day of Class - During your first class, you should discuss the syllabus.
+- Review the Syllabus at the First Class Meeting - During your first class, you should discuss the syllabus.
 Even though your policies are carefully stated, they will often need clarification, and students appreciate your openness in discussing the rationale behind them.
 In some cases their questions may lead to a beneficial exchange about course goals and philosophies.

 - Announce Changes in E-Mail - If for some reason, a date or other item in the syllabus must be changed, you may want to consider a general e-mail message to your students so that have a "written" record, as well as announcing it in class.